Rise-Vision/windows-shortcuts/README.md

 ###Create, edit, and query Windows shortcuts (.lnk files)
 A Node.js API for [shortcut.exe](http://www.optimumx.com/downloads.html) by Optimum X.

+## RiseVision note

+Modified package.json to be able to reference this module in multiplatform applications.
+Building on Linux was not possible even if the module is not used.

 ##Simple Usage Example

 Creating a shortcut to notepad.exe in the current user's Start Menu: